 Source: UNCTAD calculations based on data from UN Comtrade.

 Note: The figure shows trade between countries in terms of exports and imports, but it does not provide information about local production within individual countries.
-The trade data are as reported in the following HS Codes, which are at the 6-digit level: 260500 (cobalt ores and concentrates); 282200, 810520 (processed and/or refined raw materials); 284190, 285390 (cobalt cathode materials); and 850790, 850760 (cell components of batteries and battery packs); and 870240, 870360, 870370, 870380 (Electric and plug-in hybrid vehicles).
+The trade data are as reported in the following 6-digit level HS Codes: 260500 (cobalt ores and concentrates); 282200, 810520 (processed and/or refined raw materials); 284190, 285390 (cobalt cathode materials); and 850790, 850760 (cell components of batteries and battery packs); and 870240, 870360, 870370, 870380 (Electric and plug-in hybrid vehicles).
 Unit value is calculated from the reported trade value and quantity.
 The focus of this note is the trade flows of select critical minerals along the electric vehicle value chain, thus the last two stages in the figure (corresponding to cell components and EVs) are the same as in Figure 1.

 Figure 4.
 Share of cobalt trade flow to total export value along the EV value chain, 2022 (percentage of total exports)